Tensor-network approach to quantum optical state evolution beyond the Fock basis: Results

 Then we switch to the regime where the pump mode is initialized in a coherent state with amplitude $\alpha = 100$.
 Computation in the Fock basis is infeasible on our hardware (Intel Core i7-10700 CPU @ 2.90\,GHz, 32\,GB RAM) even when using sparse linear algebra operations, since it requires solving a linear system in a vector space of dimension around $10^8$ for each timestep.
 For this scenario, we adjusted all parameters of the signal and the pump modes according to the second ($\alpha=100$) column of the Table~\ref{tab:parameters}.

 Fig.\,\ref{photon_dynamics_both_cases}\textbf{(b)} (red and blue lines) shows photon-number dynamics in the pump and signal modes during quantum evolution.
 In this case, we have no direct reference to compare our results with, for the reasons discussed in the previous paragraph.
-Therefore, to validate our algorithm, we present four figures of merit: total energy conservation, benchmarks for pump depletion, variance of $X$-quadrature, and numerical error analysis.
+Therefore, to validate our algorithm, we present the convergence analysis in respect to key numerical parameters (see Appendix C) and four figures of merit: total energy conservation, benchmarks for pump depletion, variance of $X$-quadrature, and numerical error analysis.
 We begin with the energy conservation: since we are modeling a closed quantum system, we make sure that the total energy of the system is conserved as demonstrated in the Fig.\,~\ref{photon_dynamics_both_cases}\textbf{(b)} by the green line.
 Next, theoretical studies of the SPDC process report an energy transfer limit from the pump to the signal mode of about 65–66\%\cite{bandilla2000parametric, fleischhauer1999long}.
 The black horizontal dotted line in the Fig.\,~\ref{photon_dynamics_both_cases}\textbf{(b)} represents this limit and closely matches the maximum depletion of the pump mode observed in our simulation.
 In addition, the variance of the squeezed quadrature for different initial pump-mode amplitudes has been theoretically derived using perturbation theory in previous studies\cite{kinsler1993limits, hillery1984path, crouch1988limitations}.
 The corresponding theoretical curves for pump amplitudes $\alpha=10$ and $\alpha=100$ are shown in the Fig.\,~\ref{photon_dynamics_both_cases}\textbf{(d)} in orange and green, respectively.
 These curves are determined by the two leading terms of the perturbation series and are valid while $\exp{(2\alpha \kappa t)}\ll16\alpha^2/3$ (see Ref.~\cite{kinsler1993limits}), which include the point of maximum quadrature squeezing.
 They coincide with our computations at least up to this point.
-Finally, in Fig.\,~\ref{numerical_error_and_compression_ratio}\textbf{(a)}, we compute the $l_2$ residual norm of the linear system $||\tilde{\psi_t}-U\tilde{\psi}_{t+1}||/\sqrt{\mathcal{N}}$, as a function of time.
-The residual is normalized by the factor $\mathcal{N} = 2^{30-25}$ for $\alpha = 100$ so that it doesn't depend on the discretization of the $x$-axis.
+Finally, in Fig.\,~\ref{numerical_error_and_compression_ratio}\textbf{(a)}, we compute the $l_2$ residual norm of the linear system $||\tilde{\psi_t}-U\tilde{\psi}_{t+1}||/||\tilde{\psi}_t||$, as a function of time.
 The error observed for $\alpha = 100$ is quantitatively similar to that for $\alpha = 10$.
 Since our calculations match with the simulation in Fock basis for $\alpha = 10$, this fact supports the reliability of the results obtained for the higher value of $\alpha$.